thrombe/hyprkool/README.md

 # Features
 - ability to switch desktops when cursor touches screen edges
 - grid layout
-- a super simple workspace indicator using waybar
+- info commands for tools like eww and waybar
+- an optional daemon for stateful commands

 # Limitations
 - hyprland plugins can not yet control animation directionality